tonkaew131/Steam_common/README.md

 First line, you need to detemine number of Steam ID you want to Test

-After that, You list Steam ID ( You can check your Steam ID here: https://steamid.io/lookup )
+After that, You list Steam ID ( You can check your Steam ID using [steamid.io](https://steamid.io/lookup)  )

 ```
 2